Skip to content

 • TEM is particularly useful for analysing very small samples or detecting asbestos in complex matrices.

-Asbestos fibres themselves do not have specific colours that can be visually identified with the naked eye.
-Instead, identification of asbestos is typically done through laboratory testing using specialised techniques.
-However, some visual indicators may suggest the presence of asbestos-containing materials (ACMs):
+Asbestos fibres themselves lack distinct colours visible to the naked eye.
+Identification typically relies on laboratory testing.
+However, some indicators may suggest the presence of asbestos-containing materials (ACMs):

-1. Colourless to White: Asbestos fibres are often colourless or white, making them challenging to distinguish from other materials.
+1. Colourless to White: Often, asbestos fibres are colourless or white, making them difficult to identify.

-4. Older ACMs May Yellow or Brown: Over time, certain asbestos-containing materials may yellow or turn brown due to ageing and exposure to environmental factors.
+4. Older ACMs May Yellow or Brown: Over time, some ACMs may change colour due to age and environmental exposure.

-It’s important to note that visual inspection alone is insufficient for accurate asbestos identification.
-Laboratory testing, often using techniques like polarised light microscopy (PLM) or transmission electron microscopy (TEM), is necessary for precise identification and quantification of asbestos fibres in a given sample.
+Visual inspection alone is not enough for accurate identification.
+Laboratory testing, using PLM or TEM, is necessary for precise identification and quantification of asbestos fibre.

-What three colours are used to identify types of asbestos?
+What three colours do we use to identify types of asbestos?

-Asbestos minerals are categorised into two main groups: serpentine asbestos and amphibole asbestos.
-Each group has distinct mineral types, and they can have different colours.
+We categorise asbestos minerals into two main groups: serpentine asbestos and amphibole asbestos.
+Each group has distinct mineral types that can have different colours.
 The three primary types of asbestos minerals, along with their typical colours, are as follows:

 1. Chrysotile (White Asbestos):